Click a Section title for more information on the Classes:

 All animals must be secured by halter or other means, except as required at the time of judging.
 Unruly and fractious animals may be refused admission to the judging rings by the Stewards.
 The attention of all exhibitors is drawn to the Society's Policy, a copy of which may be seen at the Secretary's marquee.

-Any exhibitor wishing to lodge an objection must do so in writing and must deliver it to the Secretary within an hour of the Judge’s decision being given.
-Such objections must be accompanied by a deposit of £10 and will be considered by the Council and their decision shall be final.
+Any exhibitor wishing to lodge an objection must do so in writing and must deliver it to the Secretary within an hour of the Judge's decision being given.
+Such objections must be accompanied by a deposit of £20 and will be considered by the Council and their decision is final.
 The deposit will be returned if the objection is sustained.
+Any complaints should be passed to the Chief Cattle Steward to deal with.

 14. Prize Money